isc-projects/kea/doc/sphinx/arm/hooks.rst

    2018-01-06 01:02:12 CET Administrator deleted a lease for a device identified by: hw-address of 1a:1b:1c:1d:1e:1f

-The ``request-parser-format`` and ``response-parser-format`` can be used to extract and log data from the incoming packet and server response packet respectively.
+The ``request-parser-format`` and ``response-parser-format`` options can be used to extract and log data from the incoming packet and server response packet, respectively.
 The configured value is an evaluated parsed expression returning a string.
 A list of tokens is described in the server classification process.
 Use with caution as this might affect server performance.
-If any of them is configured, the default logging format is not used.
+If either of them is configured, the default logging format is not used.
 If both of them are configured, the resulting log message is constructed by concatenating the logged data extracted from the request and the logged data extracted from the response.

 The custom formatting permits logging on multiple lines using the hexstring 0x0a (ASCII code for new line).
 In the case of the log file, each line is prepended with the log timestamp.
-For the database backend, the data will be stored (including the newline character) in the same entry.
+For the database backend, the data is stored (including the newline character) in the same entry.

 Examples: